partio-scout/osaamiskiekko/readme.md

 ## Running End-To-End tests with Robotframework

-Robot tests can be ran in docker (chrome default)
+Robot tests can be ran in docker (chrome default).
+Run makefile in project root:

-  docker-compose --project-directory . -f docker-compose.yml -f compose/robot.yml up
-  docker-compose --project-directory . -f docker-compose.yml -f compose/frontend.yml -f compose/robot.yml up api db frontend robot
+ make run-robot

 ## Running robot locally